 If you’re currently an undergraduate, graduate, or recently graduated student in conservation, biology, environmental science, education, or another related field, you may be interested in one of our internship programs.

 Geakers at the Zoo offers a wide variety of gourmet fan favorites such as tacos, burgers, steak sandwiches, hotdogs, fries, and sides with a variety of treats like ice cream, shakes, and cotton candy!

-You can enjoy a variety of delicious treats by Caribbean Islands Cuisine.
-You can also visit the Dippin Dots cart.
+You can also visit the Dippin Dots cart!

-Please note that Geakers at the Zoo, Caribbean Islands Cuisine, and Dippin Dots are seasonal and not available during the winter season.
+Please note that Geakers at the Zoo and Dippin Dots are seasonal and not available during the winter season.
 Dippin Dots is weather dependent.